mygittestdata/PolarisStuff/PolarisTermsOfService.md

 use the Service shall immediately terminate, and you must immediately stop using the Service.

-1.  **License**
+**1. License**

-    1.  **Grant of a Limited License to Use the Service**
+*1. Grant of a Limited License to Use the Service*

-        Subject to your agreement and continuing compliance with these Terms of Service and any other relevant my policies, I grants you a non-exclusive, non-transferable, non-sublicensable, revocable and
-        limited license to access and use the Service for your own non-commercial entertainment purposes.
+Subject to your agreement and continuing compliance with these Terms of Service and any other relevant my policies, I grants you a non- exclusive, non-transferable, non-sublicensable, revocable and limited license to access and use the Service for your own non-commercial entertainment purposes.
 You agree not to use the Service for any other purpose.

-        The following restrictions apply to the use of the Service:
+*The following restrictions apply to the use of the Service:*

 - You shall not create an Account or access the Service if you are under the age of 13; You shall restrict use by minors, and you will deny access to children under the age of 13.
 You accept full responsibility for any unauthorized use of the Service by minors.
 You are responsible for any use of your credit card, debit card or other payment instruments (e.g. paypal) by minors.
 - You shall not (or attempt to) purchase, sell, rent or give away your Account, create an Account using a false identity or information, or on behalf of someone other than yourself; You shall not use the Service if you have previously been removed by me, or previously been banned from playing my game.
 - You shall use your Account only for non-commercial purposes; you shall not use the Service to advertise, or solicit, or transmit any commercial advertisements, including chain letters, junk or spam e-mail or repetitive or misleading messages to anyone.

 >   **Login Information and Your Account**